mit-ll/SCAPE/example/lanl-cyber1-example/README.md

 -------------------------------

 * Install the anaconda distribution of python, if you have no python.
+  You may need to execute "conda install psycopg2" if you run into issues later (this will be apparent from the traceback).

 * Download a copy of the Los Alamos dataset.
   [LANL Dataset](http://csr.lanl.gov/data/cyber1/)